riclolsen/json-scada/README.md

 ## Mission Statement

-To provide an easy to use, fully-featured, flexible, scalable, and portable SCADA/IoT system built by leveraging mainstream open-source IT tools.
+To provide an easy to use, fully-featured, scalable, and portable SCADA/IoT system built by leveraging mainstream open-source IT tools.

 ## Screenshots